welpo/tabi/content/blog/faq-languages.md

 ## What are these two letter codes?

-The two letter codes are [ISO 639-1 language codes](https://localizely.com/iso-639-1-list/).
+The two letter codes are [ISO 639-1 language codes](https://localizely.com/iso-639-1-list/) (or [IETF BCP 47](https://en.wikipedia.org/wiki/IETF_language_tag), when necessary).
 They are used to identify languages in a standardised way.

 tabi uses these codes to allow navigation between languages and translate the theme.